How To Choose A Cigar

 What’s your taste profile?

 “Taste profile” sounds scientific, but it’s really as simple as determining what flavors you enjoy.
 If you’re new to cigars, think about different food and drinks that you enjoy.
 Do you enjoy spice?
 Do you like bold flavors, or do you prefer flavors that are more subtle?
-Are there any flavors that you’re looking for to avoid completely?
-Just like wine, different tobacco growing regions have different taste profiles, as do different manufactures.
+Are there any flavors that you’re looking to avoid completely?
+Just like wine, different tobacco growing regions have different taste profiles, as do different manufacturers.
+These same considerations apply when choosing a cigar for someone else—especially if you're navigating decisions like how to gift cigars during the holidays.

 What strength level are you looking for?

 As we’ve discussed in the past, the strength of a cigar is the result of several factors and is one of the hardest things to identify in the humidor.
-This is where a good tobacconist—or Google—really helps out a lot.)
-Everybody’s tolerance to nicotine is different, and it can even change over time.
-While medium versus medium-plus can be debated, you certainly don’t want to smoke a strong cigar when you’re expecting a mild cigar.
-Likewise, you can be let down if you’re expecting a strong cigar but get a medium one instead.
+This is where a good tobacconist—or Google—really helps out a lot.

 While the above three questions are the most basic considerations when stocking up your humidor, they’ll certainly put you on the right track to having a suitable selection to choose from.
 However, here are a few more advanced questions that will help narrow it down even further when you’re choosing which cigar to light up.